Towards Interactive Global Geolocation Assistant: MG-Geo Dataset

 The generation of multi-turn QAs mainly relies on providing unified metadata and carefully designed prompts to MLLMs, specifically GPT-4V.
 Through this process, GPT-4V engages in multi-turn self-questioning based on the image, gradually guiding the model to reason through and uncover the geographical information.
 Each set of multi-turn QAs includes the following key attributes: \textit{question ID, source dataset, image path, three geo-questions w/ reasoning process, and one loc-question w/ ultimate answer}.
 This structure ensures the logical coherence of the multi-turn QAs and clearly presents the progression from question to reasoning process to the final answer.

-Prompting techniques improve LLMs' reasoning and problem solving abilities across diverse tasks ~\cite{zero-shot-planners, Swe-bench, Vipergpt, Voyager}.
-Their successes motivate us to explore and apply language prompting methods to better analyze the geographical features within images and infer the specific locations where the images were taken.
-Through this process, we integrate the images’ unified metadata format to generate high-quality dialog data (Dialog Part).
+Prompting techniques improve LLMs' reasoning and problem solving abilities across diverse tasks ~\cite{zero-shot-planners, Swe-bench, Vipergpt}.
+We integrate the images’ unified metadata format to generate high-quality dialog data.
 Using the Interactive Reasoning CoT method, we activate two tasks: \textit{CoT Deduction} and \textit{CoT Introspection}.
-In this section, we elaborate on the implementation details of these two tasks.
+In the next part, we elaborate on the implementation details of these two tasks.